Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 ...
 TCollection_Array1OfReal aValues = ...;
 ...
-std::stable_sort (aValues->begin(), aValues->end());
+std::stable_sort (aValues.begin(), aValues.end());
 ~~~~~

 @subsection upgrade_occt700_2dlayers On-screen objects and ColorScale

-Old mechanism for rendering Underlay and Overlay on-screen 2D objects based on Visual3d_Layer and immediate drawing model (e.g. uncached and thus slow) have been removed.
+The old mechanism for rendering Underlay and Overlay on-screen 2D objects based on *Visual3d_Layer* and immediate drawing model (uncached and thus slow) has been removed.
-Classes Aspect_Clayer2d, OpenGl_GraphicDriver_Layer, Visual3d_Layer, Visual3d_LayerItem, V3d_LayerMgr, V3d_LayerMgrPointer have been deleted.
+Classes *Aspect_Clayer2d, OpenGl_GraphicDriver_Layer, Visual3d_Layer, Visual3d_LayerItem, V3d_LayerMgr* and *V3d_LayerMgrPointer* have been deleted.

-General AIS interactive objects with transformation persistence flag Graphic3d_TMF_2d can be used as replacement of Visual3d_LayerItem.
+General AIS interactive objects with transformation persistence flag *Graphic3d_TMF_2d* can be used as a replacement of *Visual3d_LayerItem*.
-Anchor point specified for transformation persistence defines a corner of window (or center in case of (0, 0) point).
+The anchor point specified for transformation persistence defines the window corner of  (or center in case of (0, 0) point).
-To keep on-screen 2D objects on the top of main screen, them could be assigned to appropriate Z-layer.
+To keep on-screen 2D objects on top of the main screen, they can be assigned to the appropriate Z-layer.
-Predefined Z-layers Graphic3d_ZLayerId_TopOSD and Graphic3d_ZLayerId_BotOSD are intended to replace Underlay and Overlay layers within old API.
+Predefined Z-layers *Graphic3d_ZLayerId_TopOSD* and *Graphic3d_ZLayerId_BotOSD* are intended to replace Underlay and Overlay layers within the old API.

-ColorScale object previously implemented using Visual3d_LayerItem has been moved to a new class AIS_ColorScale, with width and height specified explicitly.
+*ColorScale* object previously implemented using *Visual3d_LayerItem* has been moved to a new class *AIS_ColorScale*, with width and height specified explicitly.
-The property of V3d_View storing global ColorScale object has been removed with associated methods V3d_View::ColorScaleDisplay(), V3d_View::ColorScaleErase(), V3d_View::ColorScaleIsDisplayed(), V3d_View::ColorScale() and classes V3d_ColorScale, V3d_ColorScaleLayerItem, Aspect_ColorScale.
+The property of *V3d_View* storing the global *ColorScale* object has been removed with associated methods *V3d_View::ColorScaleDisplay(), V3d_View::ColorScaleErase(), V3d_View::ColorScaleIsDisplayed()* and *V3d_View::ColorScale()* as well as the classes *V3d_ColorScale, V3d_ColorScaleLayerItem* and *Aspect_ColorScale*.
-Here is an example of creating ColorScale using updated API:
+Here is an example of creating *ColorScale* using the updated API:

 ~~~~~
 Handle(AIS_ColorScale) aCS = new AIS_ColorScale();